marcosdelcueto/DeltaML_excited_states/README.md

 - **database**: directory containing the csv files with the train dataset and the test set (see *Database* below)

-- **reproduce_main_results**: directory containing the necessary scripts to reproduce the main results presented in the article, and reproduce Figure 3 (see *Usage and examples* below)
+- **reproduce_Fig3**: directory containing the necessary scripts to reproduce the main results presented in the article in Figure 3 (see *Usage and examples* below)

 ---